Revolle/expresseurv3/expresscmd/readme.md

   * luascore.lua : LUA script to compile-interpret a pre-compiled score
   * luabass : library to manage MIDI-outputs and Sound-outputs

+After the basslua loading, it proposes a command line interface.
+The command accepted are the LUA functions available in the script.

 Dependencies :
   * basslua library